-Departmental Rules - Any written policies, procedures, or orders established by the Department Director and approved by the City Administrator that dictate certain expectations, actions, rules, or regulations.
+Departmental Rules - Any written policies, procedures or orders established by the Department Director and approved by the City Administrator which dictate certain expectations, actions, rules or regulations.
 All departmental rules shall be consistent with these rules.

-$\underline{\text{Disability}}$ - A physical or mental impairment that substantially limits one or more major life activities; has a record of such impairment or is regarded as having such impairment.
+Disability - A physical or mental impairment that substantially limits one or more major life activities; has a record of such impairment or is regarded as having such impairment.

-Disciplinary Action - Action that may be taken when an employee fails to carry out designated position duties and responsibilities or fails to follow departmental rules or any provisions of these Rules and Regulations.
+Disciplinary Action - Action which may be taken when an employee fails to carry out designated position duties and responsibilities or to follow departmental rules or any provisions of these Rules and Regulations.

-$\underline{\text{Dismissal}}$ - The final step in disciplinary action, which terminates an employee's employment with the City.
+Dismissal - The final step in disciplinary action which terminates an employee's employment with the City.